 A professional investor either holds a financial services licence, or owns or controls assets of at least $10 million.

-Vanguard All-World ex-U.S. Shares Index ETF seeks to track the return of the FTSE All-World ex US Index before taking into account fees, expenses and tax.
+Vanguard MSCI Australian Large Companies Index ETF seeks to track the return of the MSCI Australian Shares Large Cap Index before taking into account fees, expenses and tax.

-MVB gives investors exposure to a diversified portfolio of ASX-listed banks and financial institutions.
-This fund aims to provide investment returns, before fees and other costs, which track the performance of the index.
+MVW gives investors exposure to a diversified portfolio of Australian equities.
+The holdings in MVW are equally weighted.
+MVW aims to provide investment returns, before fees and other costs, which track the performance of the Index.